zio/zio/docs/datatypes/core/zio/zio.md

 ### Loops

-ZIO provides some loop combinators that helps us avoid the need to write explicit recursions:
+ZIO provides some loop combinators that help us avoid the need to write explicit recursions.
+This means that we can do almost anything we want to do without using explicit recursions.

 1. **`ZIO.loop`/`ZIO.loopDiscard`**— It takes an initial state, then repeatedly change the state based on the given `inc` function, until the given `cont` function is evaluated to true: